Looking for new construction around Clayton?

 For example, if a property has been on the market a long time and the builder has a lot sunk into it, then you have some room.
 The same goes for show or model homes that have been sitting for a while.
 However, if a home was recently completed, it's unlikely you'll get a deal.

-In situations where a builder won't budge, try getting a break with other aspects of the transaction.
-Ask for them to pay a share of the closing costs, or more amenities, like an allowance for window treatments, a garage door opener, a sprinkler system or landscaping, or an extended home warranty.
+In cases where a builder won't budge, try getting a break in other areas.
+Ask for them to pay a share of the closing costs, or additional amenities, like an allowance for window treatments, a garage door opener, a sprinkler system or landscaping, or an extended home warranty.
 Or take the contrary route.
 If a home is nearing completion, you can often save money by passing on suggested upgrades from the builder and installing things yourself.

-At Rhodes & Associates Realty, I'll make it my #1 priority to find you a new home that meets your needs and fits within your budget.
+Finding you a new home that meets your needs and matches your budget will be my #1 objective.
 Give me a call at

 (314) 252-8955 to start the search for your new home today.